VIew a recording of our WEBINAR here.

 The Colors of Us by Karen Katz (book)

 Let’s Talk about Race by Julius Lester (book)

-A Letter to My Son by Ta-Nehisi Coates (article)
+A Letter to My Son by Ta-Nehisi Coates (article, adapted from book)

 Mixed Me by Taye Diggs (book)